eigerco/solana-spec/gossip-protocol-spec.md

 * `u8` - 1 byte of unsigned data (8-bit unsigned integer)
 * `u16` - 16-bit unsigned integer
 * `u32` - 32-bit unsigned integer, and so on...
-* `[u8]` - dynamic size array of 1 byte elements
+* `[u8]` - dynamic size array of 1-byte elements
 * `[u8; 32]` - fixed size array of 32 elements, with each element being 1 byte
-* `[[u8; 64]]` - a two-dimensional array containing an arrays of 64 1-byte elements
+* `[[u8; 64]]` - a two-dimensional array containing arrays of 64 1-byte elements
-* `MyStruct` - a complex type (either defined as struct or a Rust enum), consisting of many elements of different basic types
+* `MyStruct` - a complex type (either defined as a struct or a Rust enum), consisting of many elements of different basic types

 The **Size** column in tables contains the size of data in bytes.
 The size of dynamic arrays contains an additional _plus_ (`+`) sign, e.g. `32+`, which means the array has at least 32 bytes.
-Empty dynamic arrays always have 8 bytes which is the size of array header containing array length.
+Empty dynamic arrays always have 8 bytes which is the size of the array header containing array length.
 In case the size of a particular complex data is unknown it is marked with `?`.
 The limit, however, is always 1232 bytes for the whole data packet (payload within the UDP packet).

 #### Data serialization
-In the Rust implementation of the Solana node the data is serialized into a binary form using a [`bincode` crate][bincode] as follows:
+In the Rust implementation of the Solana node, the data is serialized into a binary form using a [`bincode` crate][bincode] as follows:
 * basic types, e.g. `u8`, `u16`, `u64`, etc. - are serialized as they are present in the memory, e.g. `u8` type is serialized as 1 byte, `u16` as 2 bytes, and so on,
 * array elements are serialized as above, e.g. `[u8; 32]` array is serialized as 32 bytes, `[u16; 32]` will be 64 bytes,
 * dynamically sized arrays have always an 8-byte header containing array length plus bytes of data, therefore empty arrays take 8 bytes,
 * [enum types](#enum-types) contain a header with a 4-byte discriminant (tells which enum variant is selected) + additional data
-* struct fields are serialized one bye one using the rules above.
+* struct fields are serialized one by one using the rules above.

 ##### Enum types
 Enum types in Rust are more advanced than in other languages.
 Apart from _classic_ enum types, e.g.: